celery/celery/docs/getting-started/first-steps-with-celery.rst

 Running the celery worker server
 ================================

-We can now run the worker by executing our program with the ``worker`` argument::
+We now run the worker by executing our program with the ``worker`` argument::

     $ python tasks.py worker --loglevel=info

-In production you will probably want to run the worker in the background as a daemon.
+In production you will want to run the worker in the background as a daemon.
 To do this you need to use the tools provided by your platform, or something like `supervisord`_ (see :ref:`daemonizing` for more information).